smithy-lang/smithy-rs/design/src/rfcs/rfc0036_http_dep_elimination.md

 **Challenges**
 1. Creating an HTTP API which is forwards compatible, idiomatic and "truthful" without relying on existing types from Hyper—e.g. when adding a header, we need to account for the possibility that a header is invalid.
 2. Allow for future forwards-compatible evolution in the API—A lot of thought went into the `http` crate API w.r.t method parameters, types, and generics.
-Although we can aim for a simpler solution in some cases (e.g. accepting `&str` instead of `HeaderName`), we need to be careful that we do so while allowing to API evolution.
+Although we can aim for a simpler solution in some cases (e.g. accepting `&str` instead of `HeaderName`), we need to be careful that we do so while allowing API evolution.

 ### Removing the SigV4 HTTP dependency
 The SigV4 crate signs a number of `HTTP` types directly.
 We should change it to accept strings, and when appropriate, iterators of strings for headers.